zenvy-cloud/zen-public/PRIVACY_POLICY.md

 ## 1. Introduction

 Zen is a personal finance and productivity app that helps you track expenses, split costs with friends, settle payments, and collaborate on tasks with the people around you.
+You can use Zen in **Guest Mode** (no account required) to track personal expenses, or create an account to unlock shared expenses, split bills with friends, and collaborate on tasks.

 This Privacy Policy explains exactly what data we collect, why we collect it, how we use and share it, and how we protect it.

 We built Zen on a simple principle: **your data belongs to you**.
 We collect only what is necessary to make the app work.